transparency-dev/armored-witness/devices/README.md

 1. A line with the text "ArmoredWitness BastionID attestation v1".
 2. The ASCII encoded HEX representation of the device serial number whose bastion ID is below.
-3. The ASCII encoded decimal number 0.
+3. The ASCII encoded decimal, with no leading zeroes, representing the number of times the witness has rolled its bastion identity.
+Currently this is always "0".
 4. A 64 character ASCII HEX representation of the device's bastion ID.

 The note is signed by the _device_ key corresponding to the serial number on line 2.